zapabob/ROCm/docs/reference/rocmcc/rocmcc.md

 #### `-fremap-arrays`

 Transforms the data layout of a single dimensional array to provide better cache locality.
-This optimization is effective only under `flto`, as the whole program needs to be analyzed to perform this optimization, which can be invoked as `-flto -fremap-arrays`.
+This optimization is effective only under `-flto`, as the whole program needs to be analyzed to perform this optimization, which can be invoked as `-flto -fremap-arrays`.

 #### `-finline-aggressive`

 Enables improved inlining capability through better heuristics.
-This optimization is more effective when used with `flto`, as the whole program analysis is required to perform this optimization, which can be invoked as `-flto -finline-aggressive`.
+This optimization is more effective when used with `-flto`, as the whole program analysis is required to perform this optimization, which can be invoked as `-flto -finline-aggressive`.